-The MPublishing Division of the University of Michigan Library
+The Michigan Publishing Division of the University of Michigan Library

 In order to disseminate e-books effectively, HEB houses and distributes the electronic files through a centralized electronic publishing space.
 A centralized distribution source, often referred to as an aggregation, can leverage economies of scale by creating one main distribution infrastructure.
 Thus individual sponsoring publishers and societies need not each develop similar but disparate distribution sources for their own electronic texts.

-Titles are scanned at high resolution and then converted using multiple, collated OCR (optical character recognition).
-With its extensive experience in creating and distributing electronic texts, MPublishing works with HEB to develop standards for formatting and advise on the development of the interface, searching, access and usage logging mechanisms for its central publication space, as well as on the development of specifications, production and markup of texts.
-MPublishing has also worked closely with HEB in implementing the DTD used for its XML-encoded titles.
+Titles are scanned at high resolution and then converted using multiple, collated OCR (optical character recognition) processes.
+With its extensive experience in creating and distributing electronic texts, Michigan Publishing works with HEB to develop standards for formatting and advise on the development of the interface, searching, access and usage logging mechanisms for its central publication space, as well as on the development of specifications, production and markup of texts.
+Michigan Publishing has also worked closely with HEB in implementing the DTD used for its XML-encoded titles.